danbev/learning-assembly/linux/README.md

 	...
 ```

-Now, when I first saw this I was surprised to see the opcodes.
-I only thought
-that this would contain a value.
-The value value 02 is an opcode in the
-`ADD` x86 instruction set.

 ## Check if zero/null
 [check_zero.s](./check_zero.s) contains an example of checking a register if
 it is zero by using the `test` opcode: